fyrox-book/fyrox-book.github.io/src/beginning/scripting.md

 [Project manager](https://fyrox.rs/download.html) is a part of the engine that allows you to manage multiple projects made with the engine all at once.
 It allows you to create a new project or import an existing one, run the project or edit it in the editor, upgrade the project to a selected version of the engine, and many more options.
+If you want to learn more about the project manager, read [this chapter](project_manager.md).

 [Download the project manager](https://fyrox.rs/download.html) for your OS from the website or install it using `cargo install fyrox-project-manager` and run it.